PAGE UPDATED ON APRIL 6TH, 2021

-These recommendations will be updated as needed and directed by health professionals, government officials, and by recommendation of the NLFW staff and Board of Directors.
+These recommendations will be updated as needed and directed by health professionals, government officials, and by the recommendation of the NLFW staff and Board of Directors.

 Recommendations On Volunteerism:

 Wise words from Andy Crouch that we embrace: "The reason to alter our practices, especially the way we gather, is not self-protection.
 For one thing, in the case of this particular virus, if individuals are young and healthy, infection may pose not much more threat than the ordinary seasonal flu.
 The change is needed because our vulnerable neighbors ??? those of any age with compromised immune systems, and those over 70 years old ??? are at grave risk.
-One of the basic axioms of the Christian life is that the ???strong??? must consider the ???weak??? (see Rom.
+One of the basic axioms of the Christian life is that the "strong" must consider the "weak" (see Rom.
 15).
 We are making these choices not to minimize our own risk, but to protect others from risk." ??? ???A Guide for Christian Leaders in the Time of Coronovirus???

-Volunteerism Changes & Recommendations: Update June 3rd.
+Volunteerism Changes & Recommendations: Updated April 6, 2021

-- No one present is sick or has any reason to think they have been exposed to SARS-CoV-2.
+- No one present is currently sick or has any reason to think they have been exposed to SARS-CoV-2.

 - Change your greetings by eliminating or reducing your physical touch for the time being.